csomgyula/csomgyula.github.io/conway_law.md

 -- **[Melvin E. Conway: How Do Committees Invent?](http://www.melconway.com/Home/Committees_Paper.html)**

-A simple visual proof taken from the original paper:
+A simple visual proof using the concept of the original paper is the following:

 ![](conway_law.png)